 Planning your first (or third) trip to Rome?
 In the Eternal City, there are lots of hidden gems to discover, monuments to explore, and places to experience local life.
 Deciding what to do can be tough, so we’ve put together this list of the best things to do in Rome, no matter your travel preference.

-Top 22 Things to do in Rome for 2021
+Top Things to Do in Rome

 As you may already know, Rome was built on seven hills.
 That said, today the city has expanded from its original boundaries and you will find many opportunities to see the skyline from above.

-21. Row Boats in Villa Borghese
+23. Row Boats in Villa Borghese

-Villa Borghese was the literal residence of Cardinal Scipione Borghese.
+Villa Borghese was the residence of Cardinal Scipione Borghese.
 He developed it into a sort of secret garden with peacocks and exotic animals running around.

 - Il Pincio (mentioned above)

 - Laghetto di Villa Borghese and Temple of Asclepius

 - Bioparco di Roma (nice zoo for kids)